 Brian grew up in Wisconsin but has lived in Scottsdale for decades.
 He's a cyclist himself.

 Get this: last year he bought four signed copies of my book --

 one for himself and the others for family and friends.

-It was obvious Brian was a special guy who was willing to help and worth meeting.
+It was obvious Brian was a special guy who was willing to help any way he could.